vipulgupta2048/dcos-universe/README.md

 You can verify that the scanners are deployed by going back to the Aqua console and browsing to Images -> Scan Queue (at top right, with arrow, may say "Scan Queue is empty" if there are no scans in progress).

 The scanners will be listed on the right-hand side.
-By default there will be 1 scanner included in aqua web.
+By default, there will be 1 scanner included in aqua web.
 If you added three in the aqua-scanner service then this will show 4 scanners total.

 ![Scanner list](./images/aqua4.0-dcos-scanners.png)

 In DC/OS you can scale this up and down as needed on the Service page.

 To do so, click Service -> aqua-scanner -> Scale button.
-You can set this to a higher or lower value to increase or decrease number of scanners.
+You can set this to a higher or lower value to increase or decrease the number of scanners.

 ![Scale scanners](./images/aqua4.0-dcos-scale.png)